 At the moment, all we know is that to do so, businesses must ensure their website removes 3rd party cookies by 2023, and begin to consider the addition of new Google features to their marketing strategy in Q3 and Q4 2022.

-This blog was written pre-GML2022, keep your eye on our blog for more information regarding the updates announced at GML2022, where we’ll go into even more detail and explore the changes being made.
+This blog was written pre-GML2022, visit our specific GML2022 blog for more information regarding the updates announced at Google Marketing Live, where we go into even more detail and explore the changes being made.